D3MZ/ZeroToML.jl/notes/tokenizer.md

-# Character-Level Tokenizer

-This document outlines the process of converting text into a numerical format suitable for machine learning models and back.
-The process consists of three main steps: building a vocabulary, encoding text into integers, and decoding integers back into text.

 ## 1. Vocabulary Building

 The first step is to create a vocabulary from a given corpus of text.
 The vocabulary is the set of all unique characters present in the text.